Use Smoked Rattan Reed to Repair Wicker

 Wakefield Rattan Company chair restored

-When restoring a dark stained wicker furniture piece, it’s a good idea to use smoked rattan reed instead of the natural light colored rattan reed to make those repairs.
+When restoring a wicker furniture piece that has a dark stain color already, it’s a good idea to use smoked rattan reed instead of the natural light-colored rattan reed to make those repairs.

-Using smoked reed will speed up the process, cutting down on your hours of labor, making your job more profitable in the long run!
+This simple substitution of materials will reduce your hours of labor and make your job more profitable in the long run!

-RELATED: Looking for someone to repair your wicker furniture?
-Check out the listings here on my National Furniture Repair Directory™
+RELATED: Not ready to DIY your wicker repairs?
+Check out the professionals on my National Furniture Repair Directory™

 natural color round rattan reed